 It can be a tough decision.
 You might want to consider working from home as an alternative.
 Now more than ever, employers are open to this.

-As you learn to pace yourself using the strategies outlined above, you may find you can manage a couple of hours of work at your computer each day.
+As you learn to pace yourself using the above-mentioned strategies, you may find you can manage a couple of hours of work at your computer daily.

 However, planning your pacing schedule and using the above strategies becomes even more critical if you must work outside the home.
 You will need to delegate more, learn to say No to many things, and not overcrowd your schedule.

 Managing your symptoms of fibromyalgia through pacing is not always easy.
 Still, if done correctly, you will find that you will reduce the amount of downtime and get more done.
 Remember, easy does it!